shree1767/GDPD/README.md

 # 3D Model Links
 1) Download it
-2) Import it as asset on Unity , Hit play
+2) Import it as asset on Unity
+3) Drag and drop the prefab in UI ,Hit Play